blessitac/genai-care-copilot/README.md

 # genai-care-copilot
 A prototype GenAI Care Copilot that unifies patient, clinician, and health system workflows using mock healthcare data, a FastAPI backend, and a React frontend.

-This is a placeholder edit to enable PR creation.
+This is a placeholder edit to enable PR1 creation.

 ## Mock Data Structure